maciej-majka/portfolio/README.md

 * Animations
 * Interface for outputing data

+## Methods for integrating the equation of motion

+The simulation of physical system requires numrical solution of differential equations.
+Since Stochastic Differential Equations require special treatment of stochastic term, it was necessary to implement the algorithm 'by hand'.
+Initially, stochastic Verlet methods were implemented (whose remanants still exist in the code), but eventually the stoachstic Runge-Kutta 4th order method was implemented as more reliable for relatively complex interactions contained in the model.

+## Animations
+Animations allowed visual instepction of the code performance in sinlge test runs.
+Two variants were written:

+* plot_anim.h and anim_fun.cpp : This version required Gnuplot.
+It transferred current polymer position to external file and called Gnuplot to display it.
+Then updated the positions and send refresh prompt to Gnuplot
+* animGL.h and animGL.cpp : This is OpenGL-based version (using freeglut library).
+The main simlation programme called separate, auxilary program for animation at the beginning and peridically outputted current polymer positions to external file.
+The auxilarly program, containing main OpenGL loop, read the external file to update the displayed posiitons of the beads.

 [^1]: [M. Majka, P. F. Góra, ‘Polymer shape dynamics induced by spatially correlated noise’, Acta Phys.
 Pol.
 B, 43, 5, 1133 (2012)](http://web.a.ebscohost.com/abstract?direct=true&profile=ehost&scope=site&authtype=crawler&jrnl=05874254&AN=76482102&h=vQ3WB8hyb8pdYjbzvsWv6OdyFnl8cFEkHO4%2fiukVCmHp2kiWxuROMt1ic8rpbZa3Q6BHTSnrsCmEe0WrQGIN%2bw%3d%3d&crl=c&resultNs=AdminWebAuth&resultLocal=ErrCrlNotAuth&crlhashurl=login.aspx%3fdirect%3dtrue%26profile%3dehost%26scope%3dsite%26authtype%3dcrawler%26jrnl%3d05874254%26AN%3d76482102)
 [^2]: [M. Majka, P. F. Góra, ‘Polymer unfolding and motion synchronization induced by spatially correlated noise’, Phys.
 Rev. E,  86, 5, 051122 (2012)](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.86.051122)